cellis212/Scrape-Morningstar-Annuities/README.md

 # Annuity Intelligence Data Scraper

-This project scrapes annuity data from Morningstar's AnnuityIntel platform and processes it for further analysis.
+This repository contains code to scrape annuity data from Morningstar's AnnuityIntel platform and processes it for further analysis.

 ## Project Overview